-The approved changes to the Twitter 140 character limit will create opportunities for those knowing how to properly exploit them.
+Social media networks are everchanging.
+The approved changes to the Twitter 140-character limit will create opportunities for businesses to express more in a single tweet.

-Recent Twitter changes and what they mean for businesses and marketers
+Twitter announcements and what they mean for businesses and marketers

 With over 80% of its users tapping on their screens, Twitter is one of the most mobile social media networks in the world today.
 It currently has over 310 million active monthly users, so these changes will affect a lot of users.